arneme/DataLake/README.md

 You can of course use other types of EC2 instances for your cluster if you wish.
 For this project it is sufficient to have one node (since the amount of data is not really large) but you can use more if you wish :-)

-After a while your Spark cluster should be up and running and you are ready to run your pySpark PYTHON script (or notebook) using this cluster.
+After a while the Spark cluster should be up and running and ready to run a pySpark PYTHON script (or notebook).

 ### Run etl.py standalone
-To transfer the python script to your Spark master node, first transfer it to a pre created bucket (data-lake-sparkify) and then use _aws s3 cp s3://data-lake-sparkify/etl.py ._ to copy it to the EMR master node (after logging in to the master node using ssh).
+To transfer the python script to your Spark master node, first transfer it to S3.
+I have created a bucket (data-lake-sparkify) that I have used for this purpose (and for storage of parquet files) and then used _aws s3 cp s3://data-lake-sparkify/etl.py ._ to copy it to the EMR master node (after logging in to the master node using ssh).

-Login to your cluster using ssh naming the private key using the -i option (change the path to where you have stored the pem file).
+Login to your cluster using ssh (naming the private key using the -i option, change the path to where you have stored the pem file).
 Note: You will have to add a rule to the firewall for the master node that allows inbound traffic from your IP address first (click on the *Security groups for* master in the cluster overview to do this).

 _ssh -i ~/.ssh/spark-cluster.pem hadoop@ec2-35-160-245-xxx.us-west-2.compute.amazonaws.com_